Copenhagen Cowboy: Development

-On July 22, 2022, Netflix commissioned Copenhagen Cowboy as a part of Danish Netflix original series.
-Refn is set to direct and executive-produce the series through his own production company, byNWR.
+In July 2022, Netflix commissioned Copenhagen Cowboy as one of its Danish Netflix original series.
+Refn directed and executive-produced the series through his own production company, byNWR.
 Joining him as producers are Lene Børglum and Christina Bostofte Erritzøe.
 Sara Isabella Jönsson, Johanne Algren and Mona Masri were attached to write the series.
-On September 9, 2022, it was revealed that Liv Corfixen would also produce.
+In September 2022, it was revealed that Liv Corfixen would also produce.

 Casting

 On July 22, 2022, it was revealed that Angela Bundalovic was cast in the leading role, along with Fleur Frilund, Lola Corfixen, Zlatko Burić, Andreas Lykke Jørgensen, Jason Hendil-Forssell, Li Ii Zhang, Dragana Milutinović, Mikael Bertelsen, Mads Brügger, Ramadan Huseini, and Per Thiim Thim.

 Filming

 It was revealed that the principal photography of the series had already begun in Copenhagen, Denmark since 2021 through Refn's social media accounts.
 It wrapped on early April 2022, according to NWR's socials.
 Magnus Nordenhof Jønck was director of photography.
 Series editors were revealed on September 4, 2022, with Matthew Newman, Olivier Bugge Coutté, Olivia Neergaard-Holm, Allan Funch joining the post-production team.
+Danish musicians, Peter Peter and Peter Kyed, reunited with Refn, having previously scored his earlier films, including the Pusher trilogy and Valhalla Rising.